Pettiward family: Rev. Roger (Mortlock) Pettiward (1712–1780)

-Elizabeth Pettiward's son Rev. Roger Mortlock, DD (1712–1780), of Fairfax House, Putney, in 1749 succeeded to the estates of his uncle Walter Pettiward (died 1749), and in accordance with the terms of which bequest, in 1749 he obtained a private Act of Parliament to adopt the surname and arms of Pettiward in lieu of his patronymic.
+Elizabeth Pettiward's son Rev. Roger Mortlock, DD (1712–1780), of Fairfax House, Putney, in 1749 succeeded to the estates of his uncle Walter Pettiward (died 1749), and in accordance with the terms of which bequest, in 1749 he obtained a private act of Parliament, Mortlock's Name Act 1749 (23 Geo.
+2. c.
+8 Pr.), to adopt the surname and arms of Pettiward in lieu of his patronymic.
 In 1763 Rev. Roger Pettiward gave to the parish of Putney a piece of ground adjoining the road from Wandsworth to Richmond, for the purpose of a cemetery, now Putney Old Burial Ground.
 In 1749 he married Miss Douglas Sandwell.
 In 1792 Daniel Lysons reported that the former residence of Mr White was occupied by "Mrs Pettiward" (née Douglas Sandwell), the widow of the late Rev. "Roger Pettiward, D.D.", (born Roger Mortlock).
 She was then in possession of "a portrait of Henry White, Esq., represented in his High Sheriff's dress, and two excellent pictures of the celebrated Lord Falkland, by Cornelius Jansen; and Sir Abraham Dawes, by the same master.
 Sir Abraham was one of the farmers of the customs, an eminent loyalist, and one of the richest commoners of his time.
 In the splendor and magnificence of his housekeeping, he vied with the first of the nobility.
 He lived at Putney in a house which he had built on some land which he purchased of Mr. Roger Gwyn".
 Rev. Roger Pettiward (died 1780) had by his wife Miss Douglas Sandwell (died 1810) an eldest son and heir Roger Pettiward (1754–1833).
 Other children included Mary Pettiward who married Joseph Alcock a senior civil servant at the Treasury and Daniel Pettiward (1762 - 1834) who was first curate from 1789 and then rector of Onehouse from 1797 until his death in 1834.